mrw-soumik/Neural-Network-for-Image-Classification-using-MNIST-Dataset/README.md

 ### Training the Model
 The `neural_network.py` script loads the MNIST dataset from `.idx` files, preprocesses it, and trains a neural network model.
 After training, it evaluates the model on the test set, outputting the test accuracy.

-### Testing on Custom Images
+### Testing on the Sample Image
-For testing on new images, the following steps can be added:
-1. Preprocess the image to match the 28x28 grayscale format used in MNIST.
-2. Use `model.predict()` on the preprocessed image to get a classification result.
+The script also includes a function to classify a sample image located in `data/sample_image.png`.
+This image will be displayed, and the model's prediction for the digit will be printed.

 ## Final Outcomes
 After training, the model achieves over 90% accuracy on the MNIST test set, demonstrating effective image classification capabilities for handwritten digits.